Last Updated on

 One day was cold with torrential rains.
 It was one of those days when the yard was very busy with birds wanting to eat extra food to keep energy levels up.
 That day a dozen or more House Sparrows suddenly showed up on the ground under the feeders.
 I’ve read House Sparrows flocks will travel around for about a mile and a half to two miles.
 So they may just have been a flock reacting to the weather the same way the mixed blackbird flocks do this time of year.
 Once the weather cleared up, I was back to two under the feeders every now and then.

 Current Status: Halos & Wires

 Update: Removing the nearby thick cover dramatically reduced the number of House Sparrows in the yard.
 I almost never see them now.
 And my experiment with wiring a baffle has gone extremely well.
 As soon as the wires went up, the House Sparrows completely avoided the feeder.
-You can read about how I my completed wired halo project here: “My DYI Anti-Sparrow Halo.”
+You can read about how I my completed wired halo project here: “My DIY Anti-Sparrow Halo.”

 Have you had problems with House Sparrows in your yard?
 Have you tried to get them to move on?
 How did you handle it?

 Learn More About Maryland Birds